EuanPyle/relion4_tomo_robot/README.md

-## Automated Dynamo/Python-based Workflow From Raw Images to Import and Tomogram Reconstruction in RELION 4.0
+## Automated Workflow to Pre-Process Raw Tomography Data for RELION 4.0

 #### Outline